lowRISC/opentitan/hw/ip/flash_ctrl/README.md

 The seed material is read twice to confirm the values are consistent.
 They are then forwarded to the key manager for processing.
 During this seed phase, software initiated activities are back-pressured until the seed reading is complete.
-It is recommended that instead of blindly issuing transactions to the flash controller, the software polls {{#regref flash_ctrl.STATUS.INIT_WIP }} until it is 0.
+It is recommended that instead of blindly issuing transactions to the flash controller, the software polls [`STATUS.INIT_WIP`](data/flash_ctrl.hjson#status) until it is 0.

 Once the seed phase is complete, the flash controller switches to the software interface.
 Software can then read / program / erase the flash as needed.